Trace element content and magnetic properties of commercial HOPG samples studied by ion beam microscopy and SQUID magnetometry: Experimental

 Trace elemental analysis of the samples was performed at the LIPSION facility of the University of Leipzig \cite{Butz323} with PIXE \cite{PIXEbook} and Rutherford Backscattering Spectrometry (RBS) \cite{RBSbook} using a 2.28~MeV proton microbeam focused to $1-2$~$\mu$m diameter.
 The proton microbeam was raster-scanned across the sample surface and the characteristic X-rays and backscattered protons simultaneously recorded for each scan pixel.
 In this way, non-destructive quantitative imaging of the elemental content is possible with micron lateral resolution.
 Detailed information about the LIPSION facility can be found in \cite{Spemann2175}.

 In contrast to the commonly used EDX analysis with its comparably poor minimum detection limits (MDL), PIXE allows true trace elemental analysis in carbon with MDLs $\lesssim 0.1$~$\mu$g/g for 3d-elements like Fe.
 A comparison with neutron activation analysis showed that Fe concentrations as low as 0.17~$\mu$g/g can be accurately determined using the PIXE method \cite{Esquinazi1156}.
 In addition, MeV protons penetrate much deeper into the material than electrons of several tens of keV.
 According to SRIM-2013 simulations \cite{Ziegler1818} 2.28~MeV protons penetrate 47~$\mu$m deep into graphite where they generate 90\% of the total X-ray yield from Fe atoms within the first 27~$\mu$m \cite{Ryan170}.
 At this depth the beam diameter has increased by only $\approx 1.4$~$\mu$m due to scattering processes, i.e. the proton microbeam is still well-focused allowing PIXE to be used as a bulk-sensitive analysis technique with good imaging capabilities even for trace elements buried several microns below the graphite surface.
+Since the X-ray emission process used in PIXE relies on the ionization of inner-atomic shells (in case of Fe the innermost K-shell is used) which are practically unaffected by the chemistry of the sample, PIXE can be considered as being ``chemically blind'' as are EDX or XRF.
+As a consequence, the actual distribution of impurity atoms does not affect the X-ray production from a certain amount of these impurities, no matter whether they are homogeneously distributed or enriched in small grains.
+Since ion channeling can be excluded in our measurements, the lattice site location of impurity atoms does not influence their detection efficiency by the PIXE method as well.
+This ensures that all impurity atoms can be detected, no matter in which chemical state they are or how they are distributed within the volume probed by the ion beam -- an important prerequisite for reliable quantitative elemental analysis.

 The PIXE spectra were recorded using a high-purity GUL0110 Germanium detector from Canberra with an active area of 95~mm$^2$ subtending a solid angle of 150~msr and an energy resolution of 144~eV at 5.9~keV.
 The spectra were analyzed using GeoPIXE II \cite{Ryan170}.
+Whereas for the calculation of bulk concentrations, graphite with a thickness greater than the proton range was used as matrix in the data analysis, a thin layer of Fe with a mass thickness of 0.1~mg/cm$^2$ was assumed for the analysis of the sideface contamination.
+This accounts for the negligible energy loss of the protons and x-ray absorption in the thin surface layer of contamination at the sideface of the samples.
+The thickness itself is arbitrarily chosen and cancels out in the calculation of the mass/area value of the contamination.

 Figure \ref{PIXEspec} shows a typical PIXE spectrum from ZYA-grade HOPG from Advanced Ceramics together with the extracted elemental concentrations.

 Whereas PIXE provides excellent sensitivity, but no direct depth profiling capabilities, RBS inherently allows depth profiling of element concentrations if they are sufficiently high.
 As will be shown later, RBS can be used to determine the thickness of metallic particles and their location below the surface in a non-destructive way, i.e. without the need to prepare cross-sections from the sample for EDX or TEM analysis.
 Furthermore, RBS was used in this study to accurately determine the applied proton charge from the RBS yield of the carbon bulk.